Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation

-\textbf{Adaptive Global Color Mapping.} We first examine the effects of the depths of the base network and the condition network in AGCM, as shown in Table \ref{ablation_study_AGCM_on_base_model} and Table \ref{ablation_study_AGCM_on_condition_network}.
-We vary the depth of the base network from 2 to 5, and find that the model with the depth of 3 achieves the best performance.
-We also set the depth of the condition network from 3 to 6, and the experiments demonstrate the condition network with a depth of 5 obtains better performance than others.
-Thus, in our final model, we set the depth of the base network and condition network to 3 and 5, respectively.
+In this section, we conduct comprehensive experiments to investigate the specific network design in our method. \textbf{Adaptive Global Color Mapping.} We first examine the effects of the depths of the base network and the condition network in AGCM, as shown in Table \ref{ablation_study_AGCM_on_base_model} and Table \ref{ablation_study_AGCM_on_condition_network}.
+We vary the depth of the base network from 2 to 5 and set the depth of the condition network from 3 to 6.
+Experimental results show that a base network depth of 3 and a condition network depth of 5 achieves the best performance, thereby being set as the default setting in our method.
 We also conduct an ablation study on the key components of the proposed AGCM.
-As presented in Figure \ref{ablation_study_AGCM}, removing the Dropout layer from AGCM slightly reduces performance, indicating the effectiveness of Dropout in the condition network design.
-Notably, removing instance normalization will result in a significant performance drop.
-In this case, AGCM performs only slightly better than the base network without the condition.
-This illustrates that the instance normalization layer is critical for the effectiveness of the proposed color condition.
-We believe it is because the operation of instance normalization can help the network learn some key attributions (i.e., contrast) as the condition.
+As shown in Figure \ref{ablation_study_AGCM}, removing the Dropout layer slightly reduces performance, indicating the effectiveness of Dropout in the condition network.
+Notably, we can see that without instance normalization will result in a significant performance drop, performing only slightly better than the base network without the condition.
+This illustrates that this normalization layer is critical for the proposed color condition.
+We believe this is because instance normalization can help the network learn the key property (i.e., contrast) as the condition.